samuelchassot/Amy-Compiler-CLP-EPFL-extended/README.md

-# Repo which will receive the Amy compiler with extension
+# Amy compiler with extension to handle List comprehension syntax